The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 Scroll through all lesson pages.

-Drag and drop pages to reorder them.
+Drag and drop pages to easily reorder them.

-2. Main Canvas: Page and Tile Editing
+Main Canvas: Page and Tile Editing

 To add a tile: